-Attorneys seek to halt deportation of Mexican mom of 4 kids
+Mexican mother with 4 Ohio kids faces imminent deportation

-CINCINNATI (AP) — The planned deportation of a Mexican mother of four U.S.-born children was on hold Tuesday as attorneys asked a federal appeals court to intervene amid widening political support for her.
+CINCINNATI (AP) — The planned deportation of a Mexican mother of four U.S.-born children was on hold Tuesday as attorneys asked a federal appeals court to intervene amid widening support for her.

 They filed an emergency request Monday with the Cincinnati-based 6th U.S. Circuit Court of appeals for Maribel Trujillo Diaz.
 Immigration officials contend Trujillo Diaz entered the United States illegally in 2002 and has exhausted her appeals.

 The Roman Catholic Archdiocese of Cincinnati has called for mercy, saying she has made positive contributions to her church and community in Butler County, just north of Cincinnati.
-Her attorneys said federal authorities have moved her from her home county to Morrow County, north of Columbus, to await deportation.
-They say her family has been targeted by drug cartels in her homeland.
+Her attorneys say her family has been targeted by drug cartels in her homeland.

-A spokeswoman for Democratic U.S. Sen. Sherrod Brown of Ohio said he has personally called immigration authorities urging them to reconsider her case.
-A spokeswoman for Republican Sen. Rob Portman of Ohio said his office is trying to help “facilitate a solution.”
+However, attorney Emily Brown said Tuesday afternoon the woman was being moved from Ohio to a federal immigration detention center in Louisiana, as U.S. authorities prepared to complete her removal unless the appeals court agreed to halt it.

 Most Read Stories